 A no-show (NS) is a player who fails to show for a round of a tournament without contacting Premier by phone.
 No shows do not receive a credit.
 Withdraws (WD) of any kind do not receive a credit.
 A withdrawal is a player who begins the round but does not complete the round or the tournament.
 To withdraw from a tournament, the player MUST speak with the Premier Committee for the withdrawal to be considered justified.
-Withdrawing for poor play is considered an unjustifiable withdrawal, and will be reported as such to the National Junior Golf Scoreboard.
+Withdrawing for poor play is considered an unjustifiable withdrawal.

 If a player does not return a scorecard at scoring or to the committee for proper withdrawal, the player is designated as no card (NC).
 Serious breaches of Premier policy are no shows, no cards and improper or unjustifiable withdrawals.